ivanckleecity/CyberArk-Conjur-EKS-Lab-2021/02-Create_EKS_Cluster.md

 The last line of output is similar to the following example line.
 [✓]  EKS cluster "my-cluster" in "us-west-2" region is ready
 ```
-- If you access AWS EKS Web portal, you should the similar UI and showing "Status" Ready
+- If you access AWS EKS Web portal, you should the similar UI and showing "Active" and "Status Ready"

 ![Architecture](https://github.com/ivanckleecity/CyberArk-DAP-EKS-Lap-2021/blob/main/images/EKS_Cluster_Sample_UI.JPG)